-- Absentee or mail-in ballot voting is an option for all Georgia voters.
-But absentee ballots are not sent out automatically; you may need to request one.
-The deadline to apply for an absentee ballot is Nov.
-19.
+- Absentee or mail-in ballot voting: This is an option for all Georgia voters.
+But absentee ballots are not sent out automatically; you'll need to request and apply for one.

-- Early or advance voting runs from Nov.
-17 through Nov.
-24. You can vote in advance at any early polling site in your county.
+- Early in-person voting: Also called advanced voting, this option is available to all registered voters.
+You can vote at any early polling site in your county.

 How do I register to vote?